SimoneMoreWare/virtual-secretary-bot/README.md

    python bot.py
    ```
 2. Send a message on Telegram, for example:
-   - "Are you free now?"
+    - "Are you free now?": The bot checks for current events and responds with availability.
-   - "What is the next appointment?"
+    - "What is the next appointment?": The bot retrieves the next scheduled event.
+    - "What do you have on [date]?": The bot provides a list of events for the specified date.

 ## Configuration
 * Telegram Credentials: